Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/unusued_files_maybe/OnScreen.md

 To query the Control (and, implicitly, the Device) that an on-screen Control feeds into, you can use the [`OnScreenControl.control`](xref:UnityEngine.InputSystem.OnScreen.OnScreenControl) property.

+> [!NOTE]
->__Note__: This design allows you to use on-screen Controls to create input for arbitrary Input Devices, in addition to joysticks and gamepads.
+> This design allows you to use on-screen Controls to create input for arbitrary Input Devices, in addition to joysticks and gamepads.

 ## On-screen buttons